The general fine-grained uncertainty relation and the second law of thermodynamics: Relationship with the second law of thermodynamics

-where $H_{b}(p)=-p\log p-(1-p)\log(1-p)$ is the binary entropy and $\rho_{e_{j}}=|e_{j}\rangle\langle e_{j}|$ for $j=0,1,2$.
-The monotonicity of $H_{b}(p)$ and relation (\ref{6}) imply $\bigtriangleup W\leq0$.
-If the uncertainty relation is violated, namely, the bound in inequality (\ref{6}) becomes higher, then $\bigtriangleup W>0$ will occur.
-That means the second law of thermodynamics is violated.
-The first part of cycle involving the uncertainty relation is an irreversible process, while the returning process is reversible, where we don't use the uncertainty relation.
-On a deeper level, the uncertainty principle is related to the reversibility, i.e., the direction of thermodynamic process, which is the core of the second law.
+The monotonicity of $H_{b}(p)$ and relation (\ref{6}) imply $W_{net}\leq0$.
+If the uncertainty relation is violated, namely, the quantity in right hand side of inequality (\ref{6}) becomes higher, then $W_{net}>0$ may occur.
+That means net work can be extracted from a thermodynamic cycle and thus the second law of thermodynamics is violated.
+The uncertainty relations are directly inferred from the mathematical formalism of quantum theory, and this microscopic inequality seems not to relate to the macroscopic theory of thermodynamics on the surface.
+However, our result gives a thermodynamic operational meaning for uncertainty principle.
+In FIG.~\ref{f1}, the first part of cycle from (a) to (b) involves irreversible projective measurement, in which the uncertainty relations are inserted into the work expression, while the returning process (c)$\rightarrow$(d)$\rightarrow$(a) is reversible, where the work does not contain the uncertainty relation.
+Hence, the uncertainty principle is related to the reversibility, i.e., the direction of thermodynamic process, which is the core of the second law of thermodynamics.
+The above hypothetical thermodynamic cycle with membranes plays an important role in connecting quantum theory with thermodynamics.
+The violation of quantum superposition principle, quantum state discrimination and linear evolution of quantum states can also imply the violation of the second law, which has been studied in \cite{colloquium}.